This chapter describes the Oracle Database features used in MAA solutions.

 Oracle Real Application Clusters Administration and Deployment Guide for information about Dynamic Database Services

 Oracle integrated FAN with many of the common client application environments that are used to connect to Oracle RAC databases.
-The easiest way to use FAN is to use an integrated Oracle client.
-Oracle Database 12c Release 2 client drivers are FAN-aware, and FAN is enabled by default.
-This includes the JDBC Thin driver and Oracle Data Provider for Net (ODP.NET) drivers.
+Therefore, the easiest way to use FAN is to use an integrated Oracle client.

 Due to the integration with FAN, Oracle integrated clients are more aware of the current status of an Oracle RAC cluster.
 This prevents client connections from waiting or trying to connect to instances or services that are no longer available.
 When instances start, Oracle RAC uses FAN to notify the connection pool so that the connection pool can create connections to the recently started instance and take advantage of the additional resources that this instance provides.